Latest cryptocurrency news as Bitcoin soars amid rumours of being accepted by Amazon

 Read More

+But the bullish surge of Bitcoin has today (July 27) seen prices dip back down, with the previously soaring prices of Ethereum, XRP, Stellar and Dogecoin now ticking down with it.

-Here’s the latest crypto news and prices for Bitcoin, Ethereum, Dogecoin today in the wake of the Amazon report.
+Here’s the latest crypto news and prices for Bitcoin, Ethereum, Dogecoin today in the wake of the Amazon’s response to the CityAM report.

 What is Bitcoin worth today?